jonlives/truthful-human-error/README.md

 truthful-human-error
 =============

-Chrome extension that replaces occurrences of 'human error' with 'chrome://extensions'
+Chrome extension that replaces occurrences of 'human error' with 'a complex interaction of events and factors'

 Forked from https://github.com/panicsteve/cloud-to-butt